thanish312/QubitLink/README.md

 ![Architecture Diagram]([PASTE A LINK TO YOUR MAKE.COM SCENARIO B SCREENSHOT HERE]) *(Scenario B: The Judge - Verifies on-chain signals from EasyConnect)*

+### ⚠️ Hackathon Note
+Due to age restrictions preventing Mainnet KYC and the lack of an active EasyConnect Testnet, all on-chain events in our demo are simulated.
+The Logic Engine, Database, and Discord Integrations are **fully functional** and production-ready.

 ---

 ### 🛠️ How to Use This Proof of Concept